whitemike889/dagger/tutorial/05-abstraction-for-output.md

+---
+layout: default
-# An abstraction for output
+title: An abstraction for output
+---

 Right now, `HelloWorldCommand` uses `System.out.println()` to write its output.
 In the spirit of dependency injection, let's use an abstraction so that we can